Documentation style tools#

 vale .

-Check all files in the repository, by going to the root
+To check all files in the repository, go to the root

 vale --config=doc/.vale.ini .

-Check all files in only a particular folder with vale
+To check all files in only a particular folder, type vale

 followed by the